 5 Budgeting Hacks For Single Moms

 Motherhood is a challenging role, and having to go through it alone makes it even harder.
-The economic toll on the mother can be overwhelming, as raising a kid is not only a huge responsibility, it can be financially burdening as well.
+Raising a kid is not only a huge responsibility, it can be financially burdening as well.

 1) Setting up your budget

 One of the biggest parts of managing your finances is budgeting.
 It’s basically making the most out of the available resources that you have.
 The challenging part is how to allocate your resources properly.

 - Start by doing a monthly financial audit